FlandiaYingman/FlandiaYingman/README.md

-### Hi there 👋
+### Hi there, I'm Harry ... 👋

-I'm Harry, an undergraduate at HKUST majored in Computer Science.
+An undergraduate at the Hong Kong University of Science and Technology, majored in Computer Science.

 I am highly interested in various fields in computer science, particularly in <ins>theoretical computer science (theory B)</ins> and in developing semantical best practices to program in a elegant and symmetric way.
 I am methodically experienced in developing and maintaining client/server apps and websites.
 I am also experienced in and currently exploring more about data mining, manipulation and visualization.

 Flandia and 孔明亲 both are the nicknames I usually use for online surfing.